MayurHulke/mayur-blog/content/posts/the-intelligence-delusion.md

 ## The World We're Building

 We're not just building smarter machines.
-We're building a world where the boundary between thought and action dissolves, where having an idea and implementing it become the same thing.
+We're potentially building a world where the boundary between thought and action becomes thinner, where having an idea and implementing it could become more tightly coupled.

-In this world, the constraint on human achievement won't be our physical limitations or our ability to process information.
-It will be our imagination and our values.
+In such a world, the constraint on human achievement might shift from our physical limitations and information processing capacity toward our imagination and our values.

 This is why physical AI matters more than any previous technological development.
 It's not just about making our lives easier—it's about expanding what's possible for human beings.